lkodinsson/MARS/Basic/PHB.md

 At the beginning of a stunned character's turn, they lose the stunned effect and a swift action.
 Until then, stunned characters cannot perform reactions.

+A character can become stunned multiple times, causing them to lose more swift actions at the beginning of their turn.
+Regardless of how many times a character is stunned, they will entirely lose the stun effect when their turn begins.

+For example: A character manages to become stunned four times before their next turn.
+At the beginning of their turn they will lose three swift actions (their whole turn), and no longer be stunned.
+They may still perform a free action.

 #### Unconscious

 Unconscious characters can perform no actions.
 Loud noises or other disrupting behaviour may awaken an unconscious individual.
+When a character becomes unconscious they also become prone.

 # Concentration

 Some abilities or effects may require you to maintain *concentration*.
 Concentration can only be used to maintain a single ability or effect at a time.
-If at any point you are required to maintain concentration on multiple effects at once, you must choose one to maintain and one to lose.
+If at any point you are required to maintain concentration on multiple effects at once, you must choose one to maintain and the rest to lose.
 In a way concentration acts like a limited resource, but you never lose the ability to concentrate by spending it.

 Concetration also requires an active and conscious mind.
-If at any point you become stunned or unconscious, you automatically lose your concentration.
+If at any point you become unconscious, you automatically lose your concentration.
+If you become stunned, you may make a willpower check against the difficulty to cast that spell.
+If successful, the spell is maintained.

 # Maneuvers